xkunwu/xkunwu.github.io/pages/about/about.md

 I am also very interested in applying my professional knowledge to perform [technical analysis](/pages/about/clean_openpose.mp4) in my spare time.

 ## Life and Misc.
-I am a big fan of classical music - tried to learn violin and piano, but failed.
+I am a big fan of classical music - tried to learn violin and piano, but no time to practice.
 When the weather is good, I do outdoor photography and post-processing if it's memorable.

 ### Travel